Rachit-Pal/GogoanimeAPI/README.md

 - [miru](https://github.com/Dank-del/miru) - A cross platform anime streaming app made using flutter.

+- [AnimeEZ](https://github.com/dhvitOP/AnimeEZ) - A Website Made using html and express as its server for streaming anime without any ads.

 > For other projects that are using this api or smaller parts of it, please reach out to me at my [discord rem#1723](https://discord.gg/775082234507427890) or join the [discord server](https://discord.gg/sP2k8vhjdb) or make a pull request to add it to the list.

 ## NEW API (v2) 🎉